Impact of Foreign Exchange Rate Volatility on Money Demand in Pakistan: An Empirical Analysis

 Foreign exchange rate volatility, Money demand, Disaggregate expenditure approachAbstract

-The primary aim of this study is to examine the influence of foreign exchange rate volatility on money demand in Pakistan.
-To achieve this objective, the study utilizes the disaggregate expenditure approach to construct the money demand function.
-Empirical estimation is carried out using the autoregressive distributed lag approach to investigate the co-integration among various factors including money demand, exchange rate volatility, investment expenditure, consumption expenditure, government expenditure, and inflation.
+The primary objective of this study is to examine the impact of foreign exchange rate volatility on money demand in Pakistan.
+To achieve this, the study employs the disaggregate expenditure approach to construct the money demand function.
+Empirical estimation is conducted using the autoregressive distributed lag (ARDL) approach to investigate the cointegration among key variables, including money demand, exchange rate volatility, investment expenditure, consumption expenditure, government expenditure, and inflation.
 The findings from the long-run analysis reveal several significant relationships.
-Firstly, household consumption expenditures, investment expenditure, and inflation exhibit a positive and significant association with money demand in the context of Pakistan.
-This suggests that as household consumption and investment expenditure increase, along with inflation, there is a corresponding rise in the demand for money within the economy.
-Conversely, the long-run results pertaining to government expenditures and exchange rate volatility demonstrate a negative and significant impact on money demand.
-This implies that higher levels of government spending and greater volatility in the foreign exchange rate are associated with a decrease in the demand for money in Pakistan.
-These findings highlight the complex interplay between various economic factors and their impact on money demand in the Pakistani context.
-Understanding these relationships is crucial for policymakers and economists in formulating effective monetary policies and strategies to manage and stabilize the economy.
+Household consumption expenditures, investment expenditures, and inflation exhibit a positive and significant association with money demand in Pakistan.
+This indicates that as household consumption and investment spending increase, alongside rising inflation, the overall demand for money in the economy also grows.
+Conversely, the long-run results indicate that government expenditures and exchange rate volatility have a negative and significant impact on money demand.
+This suggests that higher government spending and increased foreign exchange rate fluctuations contribute to a decline in money demand.
+These findings highlight the intricate interplay between economic variables and their influence on money demand dynamics in Pakistan.
+Understanding these relationships is essential for policymakers and economists in designing effective monetary policies and financial strategies aimed at ensuring economic stability.
+By addressing exchange rate volatility and optimizing fiscal policies, economic planners can enhance monetary stability and strengthen financial resilience in Pakistan.
+The study provides valuable insights that can guide policymakers in managing money demand more effectively within the broader macroeconomic framework.